ChenhuaYang/Coding-Interview-Practising/README.md

 # Coding-Interview-Practising
-Using Python practicing coding in book Coding Interview
+Using Python practising coding in book Coding Interview